doodlezucc/dungeonclub/README.md

 - **Website Stylesheet** - after refreshing the website or by pressing <kbd>Shift</kbd>+<kbd>R</kbd> (not available on Firefox).

 ## Self-Hosting
 You can find the official public version of Dungeon Club at https://dungeonclub.net.
-In case you (for one reason or another) want to host a local server on your machine, there are two ways to achieve this.
+In case you want to host a local server on your machine, there are two ways to achieve this.

 ### Pre-Compiled Releases